Large Periwinkle

 Ecological:

-- Crowds out and discourages the growth of native plants by forming extensive mats along the forest floor (reduces biodiversity).
+- Discourages the growth of native plants by forming extensive mats along the forest floor.

-- Can lead to erosion when it grows on riverbanks as it outcompetes native, deeper-rooted plants.
+- Can lead to erosion when grown on riverbanks as it displaces native, deeper-rooted plants.

-- Periwinkle is allelopathic: it can inhibit the germination and seedling growth in plants of other species which may add to its competitive advantage.
+- Releases a biochemical that can prevent the germination and growth of other plant species, which may add to its competitive advantage (allelopathy).

 Health: